-The long straddle is one of the simplest spreads in the options strategies available.
+The long straddle is one of the simplest spreads among the options strategies traders can choose.

 Traders Who Use This Strategy